Netherlands Institute for Cultural Analysis (NICA)

 Cultural perceptions of safety.
 Reflecting on modern and pre-modern feelings of safety in literature, philosophy, art and history

-January 20, 2020/in PS /by Eloe Kingma
+January 20, 2020/in Announcements /by Eloe Kingma

 On Thursday 21st and Friday 22nd of January 2021, the Humanities Department of the Open University of the Netherlands organizes the international conference ‘Cultural perceptions of safety.
 Reflecting on modern and pre-modern feelings of safety in literature, philosophy, art and history’.
 We cordially invite scholars from various disciplines to send in their proposal for paper presentations.